tinkink-net/tutorials/docs/en/mac/how-to-use-docker-on-m1-mac.md

 > Containerd is an implementation of this standard, and Docker adheres to it as well.
 Therefore, Containerd and Docker are almost compatible in use.

-Follow the official tutorial to install lima with Homebrew and you are ready to use it: ``sh
+Follow the official tutorial to install lima with Homebrew and you are ready to use it:

 ```sh
 # Install